Ironclad Alternatives

 Strengths

-• +AI extraction plus authoring plus workflows
+• +AI extraction plus authoring plus workflows in two paired products

-• +Salesforce plus DocuSign plus Box integrations
+• +Salesforce plus DocuSign plus Box integration on Analyze

-• +Strong fit for full-lifecycle legal teams
+• +Strong fit for full-lifecycle legal ops

 Trade-offs

-• Smaller third-party integration list
+• Third-party integration list shorter than Ironclad's

-• Pro tier comparable Ironclad pricing
+• Pro tier comparable to Ironclad pricing, not a clear discount

 Analyze